JoaoLopesF/RemoteDebug/README.md

 - RemoteDebugApp

-  - An web app to use for debugging in web browser, instead telnet client, in development now, soon it will release.
+  - An HTML5 web app to use for debugging in web browser, instead telnet client, in development now, soon it will release.

-  - Now in version 3.0.0, RemoteDebug have a web socket server too, to support the RemoteDebugApp (HTML5 web app)
+  - Now in version 3.0.0, RemoteDebug have a web socket server too, to support the RemoteDebugApp

   - The telnet connection remains, to any want this, or to internet offline uses.